Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Real-time voice interaction: Integrate VAD, ASR, LLM, and TTS technology stacks to create real-time voice agents capable of streaming conversations.

-- Autonomous GUI operation: Develop agents that can stably operate browsers and other GUIs to complete complex real-world tasks.
+- Autonomous operation of graphical interfaces: Develop agents that can stably operate GUIs such as browsers to complete complex real-world tasks.

-- Advanced Agent Architecture: Explore advanced architectures such as “fast and slow thinking,” “thinking while listening,” and multi-agent collaboration to equip agents with both real-time response and deep thinking capabilities.
+- Advanced Agent Architecture: Explore advanced architectures such as “fast and slow thinking,” “thinking while listening,” and multi-agent collaboration to give agents the ability to respond in real-time and think deeply.

-- Learning from experience: Build agents that can learn from experience, allowing them to become more proficient with repeated tasks.
+- Learning from experience: Build agents that can learn from experience, allowing them to become more proficient in repetitive tasks.

 - Identifying authoritative information sources: Enable agents to accurately identify and adopt high-credibility information such as official documents and academic papers from vast amounts of information.

-- Autonomous tool invocation and creation: Enable agents not only to use existing tools but also to autonomously learn and create new tools to solve open-ended problems.
+- Autonomous tool invocation and creation: Allow agents not only to use existing tools but also to autonomously learn and create new tools to solve open-ended problems.

-- Documentation first, code later: First, let Cursor write the design document.
+- Documentation first, code later: Let Cursor write the design document first.
 Your role is to provide improvement suggestions for the AI-generated design document and iterate with the AI until satisfied.
 Then, let Cursor write the code according to the final design document.
 During coding, always keep the design document in the agent’s context as a reference.

 - Choose the right model: Do not use Cursor’s “auto” mode; be sure to choose a model with thinking ability (with a brain icon next to it), such as Claude 4 Sonnet.